 Test mode API key

 The Auth key for test transactions.
-You can get this from the your Key Account Manager.
+You can get this from the your Key Account Manager, or generate one in the AfterPay Sandbox.

 |Production mode API key||The Auth key for real transactions.
 You will get this from your Key Account Manager in the last stage of the process.|